Mohammed Kudus’ value skyrockets in transfer market

 Mohammed Kudus had an electrifying start to his career at Ajax before suffering an unfortunate injury on his champions league debut against Liverpool on October 21, 2020.

-Before the injury, the Right to Dream Academy graduate had created three goals, scored once, and won two man of the match awards in three Eredivisie games.
+Before the injury, the Right to Dream Academy graduate had created three goals, scored one and won two man of the match awards in three Eredivisie games.

 The attacking midfielder has fully recovered from the injury that kept him out for two months and he’s expected to match the matchday squad for the game against PSV on Sunday.